gunjan4455/React-country-select/react-country-select/README.md

 ## Getting Started

 Component which is often use in react-forms.
-Gives dropdown of all the countries with their flag icon.
+Gives dropdown of all the countries with their flag icons.

 ## Dependency